 Much of the the Skeleton Coast, a 500-kilometre stretch of dune-swept coastline in northern Namibia, is largely uninhabited and inaccessible.
 Part of the southern section is open, but only to 4x4s.
 Going on a 4×4 adventure in this desolate but beautiful part of Namibia rewards you with epic dune drives, eerie shipwrecks and ancient river canyons.
 Colonies of Cape fur seal and sightings of dolphins and whales in the Atlantic Ocean add to the appeal.

-Water-based game viewing in the Zambezi Region
+Water-based safari in the Zambezi Region

 A narrow strip of land wedged between Angola and Botswana, the Zambezi Region offers a totally different safari experience to the rest of Namibia.
 This region was formerly known as the Caprivi Strip.
 It’s rivers and lush vegetation support animals such as hippos, crocodiles and buffaloes.
 For a unique safari experience you can spot these animals among others such as lion, elephant and kudu from small river boats.
 Alternatively gliding on a mokoro or traditional dug out canoe is just as peaceful and beautiful.

 Namibia is one of the best countries in Africa for road tripping, see mind-blowing desert and mountain scenery.
 The areas has amazing campsites in remote locations and countless diverse attractions to see along the way.
 Although many roads are gravel, they are in excellent condition and ensure an enjoyable adventure.